leandrojpveloso/Adm_data_project-03-Portal-transparencia/README.md

 # 1: Introduction

+This data project aims to clean the tender data from Brazil's federal public expenses, which can be found on the public [Transparency Portal](https://portaldatransparencia.gov.br/download-de-dados) (known as "Portal da transparência" in Portuguese).
+In Brazil, federal government purchases are managed through the SIASG system (short for "Sistema Integrado de Administração e Serviços Gerais" in Portuguese).
+The Transparency Portal provides access to a rich set of data information from SIASG, including the universe of the bidding process and contracts.

+This data work was made in R. It downloads the monthly compress data Transparency Portal and them clean it the data separating it in 5 dataset level which is harmonized names and adjusts formats, avoiding any major filter to keep the original major structure.
+The main output of this data project are the following data sets:

+*  **01-tender-YYYY** - It is a yealy data on tender process level.
+Where we have overall information about the bidding process such as tender method, total amount, bidding, buyer and dates of open and results.
+*  **02-tender-item-YYYY** -  For each tender process we have a set of lots (items) that compose this tender.
+This data has information of each item, your description, quantity pruchase, estimated value, and finally the winner information.
+*  **03-tender-participants-YYYY** - Competition happens at the \textbf{item or lot level}- This data has the identification of each participants in a lot/tender.
+*  **04-tender-efforts-YYYY** -
+*  **05-ug_data** - this data contains the information of manage unit that is responsable for the tender process.
+It has information about manage unit, organ, top organ and finally the location.

+# 2:

 The code inside this folder, `1-import`, is destinate to read the raw files and harmonize the files.
 It means, adjust names, labels, formats and minor cleannings.
 The main idea is that we have a set of data in dta/rds format that we can easy merge and append to create the data we requires for our astudy.